govtmirror/BiasCorrectQ/README.md

 <pre>C:\>BiasCorrectQ.exe  observed  baseline  future  output  informat  outformat</pre>

 Where:
-* observedFile - observed daily or monthly file or folder of streamflow
+* observed - observed daily or monthly file or folder of streamflow
-* baselineFile - simulated historical daily or monthly file or folder of streamflow
+* baseline - simulated historical daily or monthly file or folder of streamflow
-* futureFile - simulated future daily or monthly file or folder of streamflow
+* future - simulated future daily or monthly file or folder of streamflow
-* outFile - file name or folder for program output of bias corrected streamflow
+* output - file name or folder for program output of bias corrected streamflow
 * informat/outformat - either "vic" or "csv", text file format is routed streamflow from [VIC](http://www.hydro.washington.edu/Lettenmaier/Models/VIC/index.shtml) (vic) or comma-seperated (csv)

 **NOTE:**